 A program advocate will contact you to set up an appointment to perform a home energy audit at your convenience.
 Our home energy audit will last 1 to 2 hours depending on the size and condition of your home.
 A professional energy auditor will work directly with you to explain the audit process, audit findings and to demonstrate recommendations from the audit process.

 After the results of your Home Energy Audit have been calculated, you will receive a customer education and recommendation report identifying ways to improve the energy efficiency of your home.
 All work listed on the customer recommendation report is provided to Unitil income qualified customers at no cost.
 It is entirely your choice to determine which measures they choose to have installed in their homes.
 However, each energy efficiency improvement on your report is designed to save enough energy to pay for itself within 7 years.

 To arrange for installation, Unitil’s contractor will work with you to schedule the energy savings improvements that you’ve selected from the Home Energy Assistance Recommendation Report.
 All removed materials will be disposed of in an environmentally responsible manner.
 Once the job is finished, Unitil’s contractor will provide a quality inspection to ensure your complete satisfaction the work performed by our Home Energy Assistance program.

-To find out if you qualify for the Home Energy Assistance Program, check the income chart below and contact your local Community Action Agency directly.
+To find out if you qualify for the Home Energy Assistance Program, check the income chart above and contact your local Community Action Agency directly.

 Concord Area - Belknap/Merrimack CAA: 603-225-3295